joshbuddy/ghostbuster/README.md

 # Ghostbuster

 Automated browser testing via phantom.js, with all of the pain taken out!
+That means you get a *real browser*, with a *real DOM*, and can do *real testing*!

 ## Installation